Dr Tina Dennis

-Registered General Nurse, Royal Free Hospital London, 1983
+- Registered General Nurse, Royal Free Hospital London

-BSc (Hons) Applied Social Sciences (Health Studies), University of North London, 1995
+- BSc (Hons) Applied Social Sciences (Health Studies), University of North London

-Post Graduate Certificate Education Adults, University of Surrey, 1997
+- Post Graduate Certificate Education Adults, University of Surrey

 Teaching & Research

-I have experience of teaching all elements of midwifery education; my particular passion and expertise aligns to the following subjects:
+Tina has experience of teaching all elements of midwifery education; her particular passion and expertise aligns to the following subjects:

-I am an active member of the Institute of Heath and Society research community.
+Tina is an an active member of the Department of Nursing and Midwifery research community

-I have been a qualified midwife since 1985 and have considerable experience in all aspects of midwifery practice in both acute and community settings.
+Tina has been a qualified midwife since 1985 and has considerable experience in all aspects of midwifery practice in both acute and community settings.

-During my career I have gained experience of co-ordinating delivery suits, caring for women experiencing complex pregnancy and birth; managing antenatal clinics and fulfilling the role of the community midwife, caring for women experiencing uncomplicated pregnancy and birth and facilitating home births.
-The majority of my clinical midwifery practice was undertaken in inner London.
+During her career Tina has gained experience of co-ordinating delivery suits, caring for women experiencing complex pregnancy and birth; managing antenatal clinics and fulfilling the role of the community midwife, caring for women experiencing uncomplicated pregnancy and birth and facilitating home births.
+The majority of Tina's clinical midwifery practice was undertaken in inner London.

-External Examiner BSc (Hons) Midwifery University of South Wales
+External Examiner BSc (Hons) Midwifery University of Chester